ajlennon/chomsky-nuremburg-analysis/_reports/ANALYSIS_SUMMARY.md

 3. **No Contradictions:** No claims were contradicted by evidence
 4. **Clear Patterns:** Verified claims show consistent patterns supporting Chomsky's arguments

-### Limitations
+### Scope and Limitations

+**Scope:** This analysis focuses exclusively on **Nuremberg Trials claims**.
+Tokyo Trials claims are **out of scope** and are not reviewed.

+**Limitations:**

-1. **Tokyo Trials Coverage:** **Critical Finding:** The Harvard Law School Library's Nuremberg Trials Project collection is **Nuremberg-only** - it does not contain Tokyo Trials documents.
-While searches for "Tokyo Trials" return 74 results, these are all references in Nuremberg documents (marked as "Trial: Unknown"), not actual Tokyo Trial materials.
-Tokyo Trials documents would need to be searched in other repositories.
+1. **Collection Scope:** The Harvard Law School Library's Nuremberg Trials Project collection is **Nuremberg-only** - it does not contain Tokyo Trials documents.
+This analysis therefore focuses exclusively on Nuremberg Trials claims.
-2. **Document Access:** Some documents may require direct library access (e.g., Pal's dissent may be in physical holdings not digitized)
-3. **Search Limitations:** Website search may not capture all relevant documents
+2. **Search Limitations:** Website search may not capture all relevant documents
-4. **External Sources:** Some claims require sources outside Nuremberg documents (e.g., Telford Taylor's book)
+3. **External Sources:** Some claims require sources outside Nuremberg documents (e.g., Telford Taylor's book)
-5. **Collection Scope:** The analysis was limited to Harvard's Nuremberg collection - Tokyo Trials claims require alternative sources
+4. **Automated Analysis:** This is an automated tool - full verification may require manual review

 ### Recommendations